 Antifungal or antibiotic medications can be used to treat chronic middle fluid or ear infections that usually result in conductive hearing loss.
 For tumors, the patient may require surgery.

-If you notice any signs of hearing loss ensure that you visit your audiologist immediately.
+If you notice any signs of hearing loss ensure that you visit your primary care doctor, ENT doctor or audiologist immediately.
 The medical practitioner will run a pure tone audiometry test to evaluate your hearing and identify the correct cause of your hearing problems.

 Drew Sutton, MD is a board-certified otolaryngologist.
 He has extensive experience and training in sinus and respiratory diseases, ear and skull base surgery, and pulmonary disorders.
 He has served as a Clinical Instructor at Grady Hospital Emory University for more than 12 years.